okta/okta-sdk-dotnet/docs/CAPTCHAApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CAPTCHAApi(config);
-            var captchaId = abcd1234;  // string | id of the CAPTCHA
+            var captchaId = "captchaId_example";  // string | The unique key used to identify your CAPTCHA instance

             try
             {